-1 For the avoidance of doubt, the GPT incentive plans (i.e. STIC and LTI) use face value grants of performance rights based on the VWAP of GPT securities for
+21 For the avoidance of doubt, the GPT incentive plans (i.e. STIC and LTI) use face value grants of performance rights based on the VWAP of GPT securities for specified periods; reference to fair value per performance right is included in this table to comply with accounting standards.

-This table discloses the cash and other benefit amounts actually received by GPT's executive KMP, as distinct from the accounting expense.
-As a result, it does not align to Australian Accounting Standards.
+22 This table discloses the cash and other benefit amounts actually received by GPT's executive KMP, as distinct from the accounting expense.
+As a result, it does not align to Australian

+Accounting Standards.

-Gross dollar values for the equity components have been calculated by multiplying the number of securities by GPT's Q4 VWAP for the applicable year; 2019: \$6.0209 (2018: \$5.2956).
+23 Gross dollar values for the equity components have been calculated by multiplying the number of securities by GPT's Q4 VWAP for the applicable year; 2019: \$6.0209 (2018:

-Other may include death and total/permanent disability insurance premiums, service awards, GPT superannuation plan administration fees, professional memberships, subscriptions and/or other benefits.
+24 Other may include death and total/permanent disability insurance premiums, service awards, GPT superannuation plan administration fees, professional memberships, subscriptions and/or other benefits.